-Next-generation access platforms are designed for the modern work environment and offer solutions for employees to share access to confidential data securely, without needing to share credentials.
+Advanced authorization platforms are designed for the modern work environment and offer solutions for employees to share access to confidential data securely, without needing to share credentials.

 Delegating administration to employees results in quicker and more secure processes when:

-Similarly, they provide self-service capabilities to let employees remove others when they no longer require access.
-Has the doctor moved departments?
-Remove the doctor from the team.
+Similarly, they provide self-service capabilities to let employees remove other employees’ authorizations when they no longer require access.
+Has the nurse moved departments?
+Remove the nurse from the team.

-These platforms also provide peer-to-peer validation workflows that companies can customise to let authorised users approve someone else’s invite or request for access.
+These platforms also provide peer-to-peer validation workflows that companies can customize to let authorized users approve someone else’s invite or request for access.